Can You Sweat Out Alcohol in Sauna?

 You might have heard that saunas can cure almost anything, including the infamous hangover.
 But how true is this?
 Well, it turns out that the idea of saunas being the ultimate hangover fix might not be entirely accurate.

 Research, including a significant study found on PubMed, has looked into the effects of hitting the sauna after a night of drinking.
-Interestingly, this study showed that a sauna session could lower your systolic blood pressure if you've been drinking.
+Interestingly, this study showed that a sauna session could lower your systolic blood pressure if you drink.
 However, contrary to popular belief, saunas don't cause dangerous heart rhythms or major shifts in your body's levels of potassium, calcium, and cortisol.
 But, they can up your chances of feeling faint because of low blood pressure.

 When you're hungover, your heart is already under strain from the alcohol, which can cause irregular heartbeats.
 Since sauna sessions make your heart beat faster, putting these two together might make you feel woozy, short of breath, have chest pain, or even faint, according to UCLA Health.